-From that page, you can tap Cellular Data Usage and view the specifics of what apps/services are using your data (Figure A).
+From that page, you can tap Mobile Data Usage and view the specifics of what apps and services are using your data (Figure A).

-If you glance at a device that uses cellular data (which is the case with most mobile devices), tap Cellular Data Usage to see a quick graph of data usage and scroll down to see what apps are using the bulk of that data (Figure B).
+Look at a device that uses cellular data — that’s most mobile devices — and tap Mobile Data Usage to see a quick graph of data usage.

 The way you view Wi-Fi data usage will depend upon which version of Android you are using.
-Since the majority of Android users are working with Android 6.0 or newer, I’ll focus on that iteration of the platform (the same steps work for Android 6.x and 7.x).
+Since the majority of Android users are working with Android 6.0 or newer, I’ll focus on that iteration of the platform and later versions.

-Viewing Wi-Fi data usage
+How to view Wi-Fi data usage